Jerry Vlasak: Political activism

-Inspired by his now (2019) ex-wife, former actress Pamelyn Ferdin, who was a president of Stop Huntingdon Animal Cruelty in the U.S., Vlasak became active in promoting animal rights in 1993.
+Inspired by his ex-wife, former actress Pamelyn Ferdin, who was a president of Stop Huntingdon Animal Cruelty in the U.S., Vlasak became vegan and began being active in promoting animal rights in 1993.
 He became a spokesperson for the Physicians Committee for Responsible Medicine, although he is no longer a member, and was a board member of the Sea Shepherd Conservation Society.

 His principal role in the animal liberation movement is as a liaison between the movement and the public, publicizing the movement's "underground" activities in his role as a press officer.
 He acknowledges his medical background provides a "certain amount of credibility" to the movement and has used it to advocate against the use of animals in scientific experimentation.

 In 2005, Dr. Vlasak spoke at length to the Committee on Environment and Public Works's investigation into Eco-terrorism.
 In his summation, Dr. Vlasak said:

 Sea Shepherd activism

 Vlasak has been active in opposing the seal hunt in Canada, which occurs every year, mostly in March and April.
 He was punched in the face by sealers during the 2005 hunt on Prince Edward Island, which he attended on behalf of the Sea Shepherd Conversation Society.
 No charges were brought in connection with the attack.
 Vlasak was Sea Shepherd's treasurer for many years.
 During the same hunt, he was one of 11 activists convicted of violating Canada's Department of Fisheries and Oceans regulations, because they watched the hunt without a permit.
-He was sentenced to 22 days in prison, which he served in a Prince Edward Island jail in 2006.
+He was sentenced to 22 days in prison, which he voluntarily re-entered Canada to serve in a Prince Edward Island jail in 2006 in protest of that year's seal hunt.